frc2609/Charged-Up-2023/docs/Before Match Checklist.md

     * If not: Power off and adjust extension position, or adjust extension position and reset robot code
 * Extension is not stuck on front guard
     * If not: Power off and adjust extension position
+* Extension power cable is not stuck below extension motor (pull out extension all the way to test)
+    * If stuck: Move cable above the extension motor
 ### Autonomous
 * Arm preloaded with cone or cube
     * If not: Power off and preload cone or cube
 * Robot aligned with correct node to score at
     * If not: Align to correct node according to preload
 ### Pneumatics
-* Pneumatics high pressure (compressor) gauge is at 120 psi
+* Pneumatics high pressure (compressor) gauge is at ~100 psi
     * If too high: Check pressure switch for faults
     * If too low:
         * Operator enable robot and see if compressor runs
         * If running: Check lines for air leaks
         * If not running: Check compressor power, replace if powered
-* Pneumatics low pressure (gripper) gauge is at 60 psi
+* Pneumatics low pressure (gripper) gauge is at ~60 psi
     * If too high: Check regulator is set correctly
     * If too low: Check pneumatics system for leaks
 * Pneumatics Hub is not flashing any LEDs (indicating a short)